scribe-analytics/scribe-analytics/README.md

  * **Redirects** &mdash; Scribe will attempt to capture JavaScript redirects, but if the user is redirected to another site, and never returns, the redirect may not be captured.
+ * **Reloads** &mdash; All page reloads are captured.
+A reload occurs whenever the page is refreshed, either by the user or by a timer.

 Scribe Analytics will capture clicks on links and form interaction even when those links and forms are added dynamically via JavaScript.